 At the creation God stated that it was not good for man to be alone (Genesis 2:18).
 Men and women are to work together in partnership both in the family and the church.
 There are, however, distinctions in the roles.
 The biblical texts which speak directly of the roles of men and women in Christian ministry have attracted much attention over the last few years.
 It is our conviction that, although some of the details may be debated, the essential thrust of these passages is clear:

 1 Timothy 2 and 3

-Timothy was charged with bringing order to the dysfunctional Ephesian church (3:14-15).
-There had been problems within the leadership of the church (e.g. 5:19-20), and a key aspect of Timothy’s role was to make sure the church in Ephesus had suitably qualified elders (3:1-7).
-The qualifications assume that the elders will be men (3:2).
-This should not surprise us given that he makes it clear in the immediately preceding context that men, and not women, were to do the authoritative teaching (2:11-15).
+Timothy was charged with bringing order to the dysfunctional Ephesian church (1 Tim 3:14-15).
+There had been problems within the leadership of the church (e.g. 1 Tim 5:19-20), and a key aspect of Timothy’s role was to make sure the church in Ephesus had suitably qualified elders (1 Tim 3:1-7).
+The qualifications assume that the elders will be men (1 Tim 3:2).
+This should not surprise us given that he makes it clear in the immediately preceding context that men, and not women, were to do the authoritative teaching (1 Tim 2:11-15).

 1 Corinthians 11 and 14

-Paul roots the prohibition of 1 Timothy 2 in creation (vv.
-13-14) and that of 1 Corinthians 11 both in creation (vv.
-8-9) and the nature of the Godhead (v.
-3).
-These commands are therefore driven neither by culture, nor by a particular crisis in the church; rather, they are deeply rooted in who we are as creatures and the relationships within the Trinity.
+Paul roots both the prohibition of 1 Timothy 2, and his comments in 1 Corinthians 11, in creation (1 Tim 2:13-14; 1 Cor 11:8-9).
+These commands are therefore driven neither by culture, nor by a particular crisis in the church; rather, they are deeply rooted in who we are as creatures.

 Paul’s teaching on marriage also has some bearing on this discussion.
 There has been debate as to whether the term “head” implies authority, but the command for the wife to submit implies/suggests that it does.
 Husbands and fathers have responsibility for the welfare of their families and they should exercise authority in a loving way for the spiritual and physical welfare of their wives and children.